We're Obsessed With This Ugly Baby TikTok Challenge

 Advertisement

-"She definitely grew into her facial features," one mom posted, along with pictures of her brand new baby girl twisting her face like an award-winning contortionist.
-"She needed a little time but she's adorable now," another mom shared, along with pictures of her little one sporting an eye roll even the most obnoxious teenage boy would need years to perfect.
-"He's gotten past the ugly newborn stage I promise," one mom assured followers, sharing pictures of her newborn son sporting some relatively large eyes and an apparent need to consistently stick out his tongue.
+"She definitely grew into her facial features," one mum posted, along with pictures of her brand new baby girl twisting her face like an award-winning contortionist.
+"She needed a little time but she's adorable now," another mum shared, along with pictures of her little one sporting an eye roll even the most obnoxious teenage boy would need years to perfect.
+"He's gotten past the ugly newborn stage I promise," one mum assured followers, sharing pictures of her newborn son sporting some relatively large eyes and an apparent need to consistently stick out his tongue.

 Here are just a few of the cutest ugly babies around: